getsentry/opentelemetry-demo/README.sentry.md

 2. `docker-compose.sentry.yml`
 3. `docker-compose.override.yml`

-So the values in `docker-compose.override.yml` will "win" over the same values in the other files.
+So the values in `docker-compose.override.yml` will "win" over the corresponding values in the other files.

 ## Deploying the Demo